THYROID AND OTHER ENDOCRINE EMERGENCIES

 Thyroiditis is caused by an autoimmune inflammation of the thyroid gland and may occur for the first-time postpartum.
 It is usually painless and may present as de novo hypothyroidism, transient thyrotoxicosis, or as initial hyperthyroidism followed by hypothyroidism within 1 year postpartum.

 Thyroxine (T4) is the major secretory product of the thyroid.
 The majority of circulating T4 is converted in the peripheral tissues to triiodothyronine (T3), the biologically active form of this hormone.
 T4 secretion is under the direct control of the pituitary TSH.
 The cell surface receptor for TSH is similar to the receptors for luteinizing hormone (LH) and human chorionic gonadotropin (hCG).
 T4 and T3 are transported in the peripheral circulation bound to thyroxine-binding globulin (TBG), transthyretin (formerly called prealbumin), and albumin.
-Less than 0.05% of plasma T4 and less than 0.5% of plasma T3 are unbound and able to interact with target ...
+Less than 0.05% of plasma T4 and less than 0.5% of plasma T3 are unbound and able ...